The 100 Greatest Memes Ever, Ranked

 Remember "Friday"?!
 Gotta get down on Friday?!
 The vanity project of a poorly advised but decently well-funded teen created a viral furor on the internet which led to the creation of remixes, gifs, and lasting infamy for Black.
 Without conferring any of the benefits of fame.
 Well... actually.
 We'll see about that.

 Ah, THE DRESS.
 The great equalizer.
 You thought you were above THE DRESS.
 You thought you could ignore THE DRESS.
-You thought you could casually observe without repercussions that THE DRESS is obviously blue and black, only to find yourself embroiled in a three-hour-long argument with your significant other that precipitated the end of your relationship.
+You thought you could casually observe without repercussions that THE DRESS is obviously blue and black, only to find yourself embroiled in a three-hour-long argument with your significant other, who thought the dress white and gold, that precipitated the end of your relationship.
 THE DRESS exhibited no mercy in its overwhelming, brutal dankness.

 77. "Chocolate Rain"